pierreroth64/cmetrix/README.md

 - Install [NodeJS](https://nodejs.org/)
 - Install [cloc](https://github.com/AlDanial/cloc)
-- Then run `npm install -g cmetrix` ou run it through npx: `npx cmetrix --help`
+- Then run `npm install cmetrix`

 ## Usage

 First, you have to describe your projects in a configuration file.
 Then, just run `cmetrix charts -c <configuration-file>.json`

+You can run the example: `npm start -- charts -c examples/conf.json -o .. --open`

 (`cmetrix charts --help` for more options)